 In this P2P system, Android clients use service interfaces of the Java library to load and deploy SC.
-The Java Web3j library [41] is used to wrap the interface of a SC in a Java class which is then used by the Android client to execute transactions on the BC.
-Web3j uses the JSON-RPC interface of an external Ethereum client that is connected to the Ethereum network to deploy contracts and interact with them as shown in Figure 3.
-All SC codes in the proposed Dapp are developed with Solidity language and their compiled byte-code is stored in the associated Java wrapper class.
+The Java Web3j library is used to wrap the interface of a SC in a Java class which is then used by the Android client to execute transactions on the BC.
+Web3j uses the JSON-RPC interface of an external Ethereum client that is connected to the Ethereum network to deploy contracts and interact with them as shown in fig 5.
+SC codes are developed with Solidity language and their compiled byte-code is stored in the associated Java wrapper class.